beets3d/FutureMakers/docs/projects/walking-robot/assembly-guide.md

 3. Open project URL, enter: https://github.com/beets3d/b3d1-walking-bot-main
 ![](images/screen-makecode-projecturl.png){ width=500px }

 ** Please note: **  if you are using more than one walking robot.
 You should assign unique number to "radio set group".
+The group number can be any value from 0 to 255.
 Remember to change that in remote control in the next section as well.

 ![](images/screen-radio-group.png){ width=200px }